 Meanwhile MMD National Secretary Raphael Nakacinda said it was encouraging to learn that other provinces are coming on board in exposing their potential to the international market.

-Mr Nakacinda who was accompanied by some National Executive Committee members said working together will help the country move at the same pace in its development agenda.
+Mr Nakacinda who was accompanied some National Executive Committee members said working together will help the country move at the same pace in its development agenda.

-He said the concept of the Expo should be emulated by all provinces in order to ensure maximum exposure of economic opportunities in different provinces.
+He said the concept of the Expo should be emulated all provinces in order to ensure maximum exposure of economic opportunities in different provinces.

-He gave an example of specialised farming and regional tourism as such areas which have not been exploited by different provinces something he said would help create employment for locals in different provinces.
+He gave an example of specialised farming and regional tourism as such areas which have not been exploited different provinces something he said would help create employment for locals in different provinces.

 Mr Nakacinda and the MMD leadership are in Luapula Province to conduct the provincial conference which will commence on Friday afternoon.